Mika Lehkosuo: Managerial career

 Lehkosuo started his managerial career with HJK youth teams quickly after retiring as a player.
 In 2005, he was appointed as assistant manager of Ville Lyytikäinen of Ykkönen (the second tier) side FC Honka.
 After Lyytikäinen was sacked, Lehkosuo became head coach.
 He guided the team to the top place of Ykkönen.
 In the first season in the Veikkausliiga Lehkosuo guided his team to a fourth-place finish.
 In 2007 Honka was again fourth.
 In 2008 Lehkosuo guided Honka to second place and to the UEFA Cup qualifications for the next season.
 In 2009 Honka was again second in the league table.
 Lehkosuo managed Honka until February 2014.

 On 29 April 2014, Lehkosuo was appointed as the manager of HJK after Sixten Boström was sacked.
-He led HJK into the Europa League group stages in 2014 with a 5–4 aggregate victory over SK Rapid Wien in the play-off round.
+He led HJK into the Europa League group stages in 2014 with a 5–4 aggregate victory over Rapid Wien in the play-off round.
 After winning three Veikkausliiga titles and two Finnish Cups, he left the club in May 2019.

-Lehkosuo was appointed head coach of Norwegian club Kongsvinger in December 2019.
-He was sacked in September 2020 after Kongsvinger picked up only 13 points from 18 games.
+Lehkosuo was appointed head coach of Norwegian 1. divisjon club Kongsvinger in December 2019.
+He was dismissed in September 2020 after Kongsvinger picked up only 13 points from 18 games.
+However, he continued with the club as a scout and the development director until the end of 2022.

+In January 2023, Lehkosuo started as a head coach of the Finland under-21 national team.
+He led the team to qualify for the 2025 UEFA European Under-21 Championship final tournament, for the second time in the nation's history, after finishing 2nd in the Group E and defeating Norway in the play-offs 6–3 on aggregate.